suffolklibraries/lgc/content/collections/events/film-making-workshops.md

     content:
       -
         type: text
-        text: 'Free filmmaking workshop has events in multiple different venues over the next two months, locations and dates listed below:'
+        text: 'Free film making workshops are available in multiple venues over the next two months.
+Each workshop is standalone.
+Dates and locations listed below:'
   -
     type: paragraph
     content: